FatioSE/Kernel-PCA-DR/ggp/README.md

 ### Third Party Libraries

-The following libraries were used i
+The following libraries were used in this project:

+* [Clikt](https://github.com/ajalt/clikt): make it possible to create command line applications using Kotlin
+* [GSON